pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 Early in 2015, Nick Fitzgerald published [Oxischeme][25].
 With a general interest in programming languages and runtimes and a specific interest in Rust, I had been following Rust's progress towards 1.0 with eager anticipation.
-Oxischeme piqued my curiosity as an interpreter written in a language I was betting on seriously learning in the near future.
+At the time, Oxischeme was notable as the only published and documented language runtime written in Rust that could readily be found.

-What quickly became most interesting was that Oxischeme has a [garbage collector][3] written in Rust to support memory management in the Scheme interpreter.
-Nick's article concluded with a link to David F. Bacon's (et al) *[A Unified Theory of Garbage Collection][2]*.
+Oxischeme contains a [garbage collector][3] written in Rust because Rust itself has no garbage collector.
+Most hobby interpreters are built on runtimes that provide a garbage collector for free.
+Even more interesting, though, Nick's article concluded with a link to David F. Bacon's (et al) *[A Unified Theory of Garbage Collection][2]*.

 This paper was fascinating.
 I had often wondered at the stark difference in apparent complexity between reference counting and tracing collectors and how distant they seemed from each other yet had the same ultimate aims.
-This paper made the world smaller, so to speak.
+This paper made that world smaller.

 Given that David F. Bacon is credited with successful garbage collectors based around some form of reference counting and given his *Unified Theory*, I decided I could ignore the poor reputation of reference counting and contemplate it without feeling like it was a well explored dead end in memory management.

-At the end of a week of being highly distracted at all times of day with various mental images of reference counting combined with tracing I felt I had some sort of idea that I hadn't seen anywhere before.
+At the end of a week of being highly distracted at all times of day with various mental visualizations of reference counting combined with tracing I felt I had some sort of idea that I hadn't seen anywhere before.
 [What if][28] a mutator could run pauselessly by keeping a journal of reference count increments and decrements that a GC thread would read and reconstruct into the absolute reference count?

 Since vowing (probably unreasonably) never to write C or C++ ever again several years earlier, and since my main competence was in Python, I would have to wait until I felt comfortable enough